ascites

-Also referred to as an accumulation of serous fluid in the peritoneal cavity.
+It can also be referred to as the accumulation of serous fluid in the peritoneal cavity or hydroperitoneum.

 - Portal Hypertension with an increase in portal pressure

-- Cirrhosis [Ascites can often be seen in 8 out 10 patinets with cirrhosis}
+– Cirrhosis [Ascites can often be seen in 8 out 10 patients with cirrhosis]

 - Liver Disease